 Tax depreciation (commonly referred to as capital allowances) is granted in respect of plant and machinery used in a trade, business or profession.
-Plant and machinery are classified into working lives of 5, 6, 8, 10 or 16 years for tax-depreciation purposes.
+Plant and machinery is classified into working lives of 5, 6, 8, 10 or 16 years for tax-depreciation purposes.
 Land intensification allowance, comprising an initial (one-time) allowance of 25 percent and an annual allowance of 5 percent, is available on capital expenditure incurred for the construction or renovation/extension of a qualifying building or structure, subject to certain qualifying criteria.

-With the exception of certain assets, all plant and machinery can be depreciated under the alternative accelerated allowances scheme of 3 years.
-Some assets, including prescribed automation equipment (e.g. robots, computers), power generators installed in factories or offices as back-up units in the event of power failures, and efficient pollution control equipment, can be written off in 1 year.
+With the exception of certain assets, all plant and machinery can be depreciated under the alternative accelerated allowances scheme of 3 consecutive years.
+Some assets, including prescribed automation equipment (e.g. robots, computers), power generators installed in factories or offices as back-up units in the event of power failures, and efficient pollution control equipment, can be written off in one year.
 A 100 percent write-off is also available on qualifying fixed assets where the cost of each asset is no more than 5,000 Singapore dollars (SGD).The aggregate claim for 100 percent write-off of all such assets is capped at SGD30,000 per year of assessment (YA).

-Under the PIC scheme, companies can claim additional capital allowance/tax deduction equal to three times the base expenditure incurred on the qualifying activities.
+Under the scheme, companies can claim additional capital allowance/tax deduction equal to three times the base expenditure incurred on the qualifying activities.
 The base expenditure is capped at SGD400,000 per qualifying activity.
 With the enhanced capital allowance/tax deduction at a maximum SGD1.2 million per qualifying activity, a company can claim up to SGD1.6 million of capital allowance/tax deduction for every SGD400,000 of base expenditure incurred on each qualifying activity.